How Therapy Works: 32 Proven Stats from Melbourne Psychologists

 Fact #12

-A 2019 meta-analysis showed that therapy is effective for a wide range of issues, including stress, trauma, relationship difficulties, and grief, with improvement rates ranging from 60–80%.
-Psychologists in Melbourne offer diverse treatments to address these issues.
+A 2019 meta-analysis showed that therapy can be up to 60-80% effective for a wide range of issues, including stress, trauma, relationship difficulties and grief.
+Psychologists in Melbourne are able to offer diverse treatments to address these challenges.
 (Source: Journal of Affective Disorders, 2019)

 Types of Therapy in Melbourne